 In 2011, RSP set out to learn about networks of rural-based organizations that are using collective strategies to build local assets and create wealth that stays local.
 Their findings are detailed in the publication Rural Networks for Wealth Creation.
-The central themes we learned were the building blocks of a successful network.
+The central themes we learned were the core elements of building a successful network.

 In the years since 2011, RSP has served as the backbone support organization for two flagship networks in Central Appalachia, the Central Appalachian Network and the Appalachia Funders Network.
 The experience has deepened and improved our understanding about the original building blocks and have refined them here.